codevlabs/oskar/README.md

 - insert a Slack bot token that belongs to your team (you can create a new Slackbot here: https://yourteam.slack.com/services/new/bot)

 Additionally you can
-- disable channels that Oskar is part of (you should disable the default channel that Slack added)
+- disable **channels** that Oskar is part of (you should disable the default channel that Slack added)
-- disable users: those people won't receive any messages from Oskar
+- disable **users** if you want specific people on your team to receive Oskar messages a tall

 See the following instructions if you set up Oskar for the first time.